 100% automated visual inspection (AVI) post-assembly is typically required to meet requirements for high reliability and robustness.
 Optimized QFN packages do not have solderable or exposed pins and terminals that are easily viewed.
-Visually determining whether or not the package is successfully soldered onto the printed-circuit board (PCB) is therefore difficult.
+It is therefore difficult to visually determine whether or not the package is successfully soldered onto the printed-circuit board (PCB).
 The wettable-flank process was developed to resolve the issue of side-lead wetting of leadless packaging.
-The LM644A2-Q1 is assembled using a 24-pin, enhanced HotRod QFN package with wettable flanks to provide a visual indicator of solderability, which reduces the inspection time and manufacturing costs.
+The LMQ644xx-Q1 is assembled using a 24-pin Enhanced HotRod QFN package with wettable flanks to provide a visual indicator of solderability, which reduces the inspection time and manufacturing costs.